 Note that to be eligible for PTO, you must also fill out and submit a W-9 form to Carewell SEIU 503.

 Go here for more information about PTO benefits.

 Can you regain eligibility for Carewell SEIU 503 benefits?

 Yes!
-If you start working again, and you work at least 40 hours for two months in a row, you can become eligible again for Carewell SEIU 503 Dental, Vision and Hearing, EAP, and Healthcare Cost Assistance benefits.
-After your 2 months of 40 hours, there is a one-month waiting period before benefits start again.
+If you start working again, and you work at least 40 hours for 2 months in a row, you can become eligible again for Carewell SEIU 503 Dental, Vision and Hearing, EAP, and Healthcare Cost Assistance benefits.
+After your 2 months of 40 hours, there is a 1-month waiting period before benefits start again.

 Your Dental, Vision and Hearing, and EAP coverage will begin on the first day of the month right after your waiting period ends.

 Healthcare Cost Assistance benefits once you regain your eligibility

 If you’re on Medicare, you should start receiving reimbursements for your premiums in the same amount as you did previously.
 If you were receiving HCA for Medicare in a past year (not the current year) and your premiums or any other information have changed, you’ll need to fill out the Medicare HCA paperwork and a Medicare Reimbursement Claim Form (go here for more information and to fill out the forms).
 Once your documents are processed, you’ll start receiving premium reimbursements and you’ll be able to use the BCC for your out-of-pocket expenses.

 - If you kept your BCC, you should still be able to use it, unless the expiration date on the front has passed.
 Please note that Ameriflex, the BCC administrator, issued new cards in July 2022.
 If you received your BCC before that date, it is no longer valid, regardless of its expiration date.